 Mal 3:1-4; Ps 24:7-10; Heb 2:14-18; Lk 2:22-40

-When the days of our Christmas/Epiphany celebration were completed, we gathered with blessed candles burning bright.
-We lifted up our voices in praise and welcomed the King of Glory.
+When the days of our Christmas/Epiphany celebration are completed, we gather with blessed candles burning bright.
+We lift up our voices in praise and welcome the King of Glory.
 In this feast of the Presentation of the Lord Jesus in the Temple the liturgy reminds us again that the mystery of the incarnation does not fade like some Christmas decoration.
 This great mystery lights our way through Lent into Easter/Pentecost glory.
-At the gates of the New Jerusalem we meet the King of Glory who will become a sign that will be contradicted and is still contradicted.
-Not every heart is full of bright glory of the Incarnate One.
+At the gates of the New Jerusalem we meet the King of Glory who will become a sign that has been contradicted and is still contradicted.
+Not every heart is full of the bright glory of the Incarnate One.
 Not every heart is open to the purifying love of the King of Glory.
 As it was true for the Theotokos, so it is true for us.
-Simeon spoke a word of prophecy to the God Bearer, and we who bear the mystery of the Christ will also benefit from his words.
-“Behold, this child is destined for the fall and rise of many in Israel, and to be a sign that will be contradicted and you yourself a sword will pierce so that the thoughts of many hearts may be revealed.”
+Simeon spoke a word of prophecy to the God-Bearer, and we who now bear the mystery of the Christ will also benefit from his words.
+“Behold, this child is destined for the fall and rise of many in Israel, and to be a sign that will be contradicted, and you yourself a sword will pierce so that the thoughts of many hearts may be revealed.”
 Indeed, it is the shattered, pierced and broken hearts that alone can be purified by the light of the King of Glory.
 This share in her suffering, which is a share in her son’s suffering, is not a waste of time and energy.
 With the Great High Priest, who enters his temple today, we offer to the Father of Glory a living sacrifice of praise.
 Such is the true joy of our life and the only dignity of our love, pure and undefiled.